openbakery/gradle-xcodePlugin/README.md

   default value: 'empty'

-* _archiveVersion_ - String that should be appended to the generated app bundle. e.g. the default app bundle name is 'Demo.App'.
-When you set `archiveVersion=-1.0.0` than the generated bundle is 'Demo-1.0.0.app'
+* _bundleNameSuffix_ - String that should be appended to the generated app bundle. e.g. the default app bundle name is 'Demo.App'.
+When you set `bundleNameSuffix=-1.0.0` than the generated bundle is 'Demo-1.0.0.app'

   default value: 'empty'